s4ke/Master-Thesis/src/md/031-basicSkeletons.md

 \label{sec:extending-interface}

-With the `ArrowParallel` type class in place and implemented, we can now define other parallel interface functions.
+With the `ArrowParallel` type class in place, we can now define other parallel interface functions.
 These are basic algorithmic skeletons that are used to define more sophisticated ones later in this thesis.